xibz/spec/links.md

 CDEvent with links.
 However, when we store a link, there's a lot more metadata that can and should be added.

-The idea is we would expect users to start links, groups, and end links accordingly through APIs we would provide.
+The idea is we would expect users to start links, connect links, and end links accordingly through APIs we would provide.
 This is very similar to how tracing works in that the individual services dictate when a tracing span starts and finishes.
 Granularity in tracing is completely up to the engineer which this